laserred/masquerade/README.md

 # Masquerade

 ## This project is ABANDONED.
-Thanks for your support!
+So we have forked it for our internal use!

 This project has been abandoned.
 For a better, faster and more maintained alternative, see Smile's [gdpr-dump](https://github.com/smile-SA/gdpr-dump/).
 We have created our own repository for config files for popular Magento 2 extensions, see [elgentos/gdpr-dump-magento-2-extensions](https://github.com/elgentos/gdpr-dump-magento-2-extensions/).